0atman/blaze/README.md

 It is into this ecosystem I present [Blaze](https://gist.github.com/0atman/5ea526a3ae26409da50dd7697eb700e8).

-## Blaze is Tiny
+## Usage

-But what it gives you is the ability to execute your markdown files as though they were scripts: It is a drop-in replacement for `/usr/bin/env`:
+Fundamentally, Blaze is a drop-in replacement for `/usr/bin/env`.
+You stick it at the top of your script, and you can execute it.
+But Blaze's REAL trick, is that if it is called with a .md file, it only executes code inside triple-backtick codefences: This gives you is the ability to execute your markdown files as though they were normal scripts (it runs python, ruby, nodejs, shell, and likely many more):

 `myscript.py.md`
 ````markdown